Featured Comment:

 Ponzu salmon is a simple dish made with buttery pan-fried salmon fillets coated in a citrus-based Japanese ponzu glaze.
 You could say that this recipe is like teriyaki salmon meets sweet and sour, if you’re a fan of either of these dishes then you’re gonna love this!

-Ponzu salmon is not a traditional Japanese dish, but more of a variation of teriyaki.
-It’s versatile and goes with pretty much anything.
-In Japan, it would be considered a great option for breakfast with rice and miso soup or even served in a bento box.
+Ponzu salmon is not a traditional Japanese dish, but it’s versatile and goes with pretty much anything.
+In Japan, it would be considered a great option for lunch with rice and miso soup or even served in a bento box.

 I gave my ponzu salmon a bit of Western flare by serving it on one plate with mixed grain rice, baby leaf salad, and sautéed bell peppers and mushrooms, but you could also serve it with roasted vegetables or salad!